-Beginning in 2021-22, we planned for and started construction on a Phase I Additions and Remodeling project as part of the Long-Term Capital Plan.
-This building and grounds project is estimated at \$20 million funded primarily by a \$14 million non-voted bond issuance in June 2022 along with existing capital projects funds.
-The construction project is anticipated to be completed by December 2023.
+Since the 2021-22 fiscal year, we have been executing Phase I of our Additions and Remodeling project as part of the Long-Term Capital Plan.
+This project, estimated at \$20 million, is funded primarily through a \$14 million non-voted bond issuance completed in June 2022, supplemented by existing capital projects funds.
+The initiative represents a critical investment in our infrastructure, aimed at enhancing our facilities to better serve the needs of our students and staff.
+The project is on track for completion in 2024-2025 and has provided updated spaces that align with our commitment to delivering high-quality educational environments.